|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |Total Fat 22g||28%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A delicious and easy to make soup which is perfect for those chilly autumn days.
 The soup can be made throughout September when fresh borlotti beans are available and home-grown tomatoes are bursting with flavor.
 You can, of course, use other beans, such as cannellini or flageolet.
 Not able to get fresh, then use a tin (see the note on cooking times below).
 This soup freezes well.

-This lovely recipe comes from talented food writer Sybil Kapoor from her lovely book, The Great British Vegetable Cookbook.
-This is a book I have hardly been able to put down as it is packed with delicious and inspirational recipes for seasonal British vegetables.
+This lovely recipe comes from talented food writer Sybil Kapoor from her book, The Great British Vegetable Cookbook.
+This book is packed with delicious and inspirational recipes for seasonal British vegetables.